 Every time I share any photos of the garden – I get a ton of questions about foxgloves.
 How to grow them.
 Where to plant them.
 What types are they.
 Are they poisonous and how do you plant them to get them so full.
 And more.
-Though I have written before about Foxgloves- I thought I would answer some of those new questions along with the original post.
+Though I have written before about Foxgloves- I thought I would answer some of those new questions along with the original post- and it is an every year share that gets updated since there is always so much interest.

 About Foxgloves